mipals/BoundaryIntegralEquations.jl/docs/src/index.md

-# IntegralEquations.jl Documentation
+# BoundaryIntegralEquations.jl Documentation

-`IntegralEquations.jl` provides the basis functionalities of boundary element methods.
+`BoundaryIntegralEquations.jl` provides the basis functionalities of boundary element methods.

 The package is focused on solving the Helmholtz equation for acoustical problems.